trunkclub/trunkclub.github.io/_posts/2015-10-09-develop-faster-with-apiary.md

 When building a front-end application in a microservice architecture you may find yourself waiting for other developers to complete the back-end so that you know what endpoints you have to work with.
 Here I will discuss how to use [Apiary](https://apiary.io/) to reduce this waiting time.

 ### Apiary
-Apiary is a tool used for designing, documenting, and testing API's.
+Apiary is a tool used for designing, documenting, and testing APIs.
 In addition, it has a tool called a _mock server_ which is described on their [website](https://apiary.io/) as

 > What wireframes are for UI design, a server mock is for API design